 Farm Commons is grateful to have collaborated with Lindsay as a member of the 2023 Collaborative Learning Fellowship.

-A full transcript of the episode will be available soon.
+A full transcript of the episode is available here.

 About Trouvaille Farm